On the geometric fixed-points of real topological cyclic homology: TCR of perfect fields

 \begin{proof} The $0$-th Postnikov section provides a map of $\Z/2$-equivariant spectra

 This map is an equivalence on underlying spectra by \cite[Theorem 5.5]{Wittvect}, and it is therefore sufficient to prove that it is an equivalence on geometric fixed-points.
-But since $2\in \pi_0(\TRR(k;p)^{\Z/2})\cong W(k;p)$ is a unit, and $\TRR(k;p)^{\Z/2}$ is a ring spectrum, the geometric fixed points of both spectra are trivial.
+The spectrum $\TRR(k;p)^{\Z/2}$ has the structure of a ring spectrum.
+Moreover there is an isomorphism $\pi_0(\TRR(k;p)^{\Z/2})\cong W(k;p)$ and therefore $2=\tran(1)$ is a unit in $\pi_0(\TRR(k;p)^{\Z/2})$, see \cite[Corollary 3.14]{Polynomial}.
+Since the transfers vanish in the geometric fixed points, we have that $2$ is both a unit and zero in $\pi_0(\TRR(k;p)^{\phi \Z/2})$, and therefore $\pi_0(\TRR(k;p)^{\phi \Z/2})$ is the zero ring.
+Since $\TRR(k;p)^{\phi \Z/2}$ is a ring spectrum its homotopy groups are a module over the zero ring, and therefore it must be contractible.